akadir-arslan/YouTube-Product-Comment-Analysis/README.md

 2. **Install Required Packages**
 3. Run the **data_engineering.ipynb** notebook to collect and prepare the dataset.
 4. Run the **analytics.ipynb** notebook to perform sentiment analysis and visualize the results.

-"Sentiment Analysis and Key Theme Identification in YouTube Comments for GoPro HERO12 Reviews Using TextBlob and LLM"